ojkelly/warden/README.md

   // If this fails you should crash the process and try again process.exit(1);
 }
 ```

+## Configuration

+This module is an answer to the state of JWT.
+In learning from the mistakes there, and apply that to
+the specific problem of authentication and authorization in a zero-trust microservices system, you have
+almost no configuration options.

+There is no capability to change the cryptography used, or how it's used.
+These options are baked into
+the library itself.
+Any change to the cryptography used, is considred a breaking change and will
+be identified with a major version bump.

+You do however have control over the expiry length of `Cards`.

 TODO: examples with full docker/docker-compose examples of `forge service` container, `auth service` container, and `service` container.